 Recent findings show that high levels of airborne ultrafine particles pose the greatest risk, so the aim of this study was to determine if using an Austin Air Purifier would help to improve heart health and lower the risk of cardiovascular disease.

 As with previous studies, the results were outstanding.
 Using an Austin Air Purifier helped to improve heart health, and with regular use, findings suggest this could reduce the risk of cardiovascular-related deaths for people with COPD.

-In 2015, we partnered with the University of Washington.
-For the purposes of the trial we installed air purifiers in the homes of children with asthma, living in the Yakima Valley, Washington State.
-The area is known for its intensive crop farming and dairy based agricultural production, activities that have a major impact on pollution levels.
+In 2015, we partnered with the University of Washington, to measure how using an Austin Air Purifier could help to improve air quality for children with asthma, living in the Yakima Valley, Washington State.
+The area is known for a range of intensive agricultural activities, that have a major impact on pollution levels.

 For the purposes of the study, an Austin Air Purifier was placed in both the living area and the child’s bedroom, pollution levels were then closely monitored.
 As with previous studies, the results were significant.
 Pollution levels in the living area were reduced by 48% and in the children’s bedrooms, they were reduced by an incredible 65%.